hlord2000/kicad-footprint-generator/README.md

 ## License

-All files in this repository are licensed under the GNU General Public License, Version 3 or later (GPL-3.0-or-later), unless explicitly specified otherwise within the individual file header.
+The files in this repository are licensed under the GNU General Public License, Version 3 or later (GPL-3.0-or-later), unless explicitly specified otherwise within the individual file header.
+New contributions to this repo must be GPL-3.0-or-later.

 Alternative licenses used for specific files include: